Cyfrin/Updraft/courses/blockchain-basics/1-basics/18-making-your-first-transaction-on-zksync/+page.md

 ### Introduction

-In this lesson, we will execute a transaction on the zkSync testnet, also known as zkSync Sepolia or zkSync Era testnet.
+In this lesson, we will execute a transaction on the **zkSync testnet**, also known as _zkSync Sepolia_ or _zkSync Era_ testnet.
 We will start by adding zkSync Sepolia to MetaMask, followed by bridging funds to this network, and finally verifying the transaction details.

 ### Adding zkSync Sepolia to MetaMask

-1. **Add the Network**: Search for `zkSync Sepolia Testnet` on [Chainlist](https://chainlist.org/), connect it to your wallet, and add the network by following the confirmation dialogs.
+1. **Add the Network**: search for "zkSync Sepolia Testnet" on [Chainlist](https://chainlist.org/), connect it to your wallet, and add the network by following the confirmation dialogs.
 Ensure testnets are included in your search.
-2. **Check Balance**: View your Sepolia balance on MetaMask.
-3. **Block Explorer**: Use the [zkSync Era Block Explorer](https://explorer.zksync.io/), similar to Etherscan for zkSync.
-4. **Switch Networks**: Switch between zkSync Era Mainnet and zkSync Era Sepolia Testnet to access the [zkSync Era Sepolia Block Explorer](https://sepolia.explorer.zksync.io/).
-5. **Account Summary**: Copy your MetaMask address and paste it into the Block Explorer to view your account summary.
+2. **Check Balance**: you can view your Sepolia balance on MetaMask or on [zkSync Era Sepolia Block Explorer](https://sepolia.explorer.zksync.io/).
+To view your account summary you can copy your MetaMask address and paste it into the Block Explorer.

 ### Bridging Funds

 Our first transaction involves receiving funds.
 There are two ways to receive funds on zkSync:

-1. **Using a Faucet**: This method requires APIs or GitHub sign-in.
+1. **Using a Faucet**: This method requires the use of APIs or GitHub sign-in.
-2. **Bridging**: Transfer funds from one chain (Sepolia) to another (zkSync Sepolia).
+2. **Bridging**: Our reommended method, that involves transfering funds from one chain (Sepolia) to another (zkSync Sepolia).
 There are two types of bridging mechanisms:

    - **Locking and Unlocking**: Tokens are locked on the source chain and unlocked on the destination chain.